Demosponge: Reproduction

 Spermatocytes develop from the transformation of choanocytes and oocytes arise from archeocytes.
 Repeated cleavage of the zygote egg takes place in the mesohyl and forms a parenchymella larva with a mass of larger internal cells surrounded by small, externally flagellated cells.
 The resulting swimming larva enters a canal of the central cavity and is expelled with the exhalant current.

 Methods of asexual reproduction include both budding and the formation of gemmules.
 In budding, aggregates of cells differentiate into small sponges that are released superficially or expelled through the oscula.
 Gemmules are found in the freshwater family Spongillidae.
 They are produced in the mesohyl as clumps of archeocytes, are surrounded with a hard layer secreted by other amoebocytes.
 Gemmules are released when the parent body breaks down, and are capable of surviving harsh conditions.
 In a favorable situation, an opening called the micropyle appears and releases amoebocytes, which differentiate into cells of all the other types.

+Meiosis and recombination

+The cytological progression of porifera oogenesis and spermatogenesis (gametogenesis) shows great similarity to other metazoa.
+Most of the genes from the classic set of meiotic genes conserved in eukaryotes are upregulated in the sponges Geodia hentscheli and Geodia phlegraei including genes for DNA recombination.
+Since porifera are the earliest divergent animals, these findings indicate that the basic toolkit of meiosis and recombination were present early in eukaryote evolution.